Boating Information

 Protect the Keys

-The Florida Keys National Marine Sanctuary Boater Education Course, developed specifically for the Florida Keys, is a free online course about responsible boating and stewardship, and highlights relevant rules and boating regulations.
+The Florida Keys National Marine Sanctuary Boater Education Course was created just for the Keys.
+This free online course covers responsible boating, stewardship, important rules and boating regulations.

 Boat Best Practices

-- Annual Maintenance – Service your engine every 100 hours or once a year (whichever comes first).
-Whether you DIY or visit a shop, staying on schedule saves headaches later.
+- Annual Maintenance – Service your engine every 100 hours or once a year, whichever comes first.
+Whether you do it yourself or visit a shop, staying on schedule helps keep the day smooth.

 - Water Pump Check – Start each season with a fresh impeller or water pump.
-A dried-out or broken one can cause serious damage fast.
+A dry or worn part can cause trouble fast.

-- Fuel Filter – If your boat’s been sitting for 3+ months, ethanol fuel may have pulled in water.
-Pour some into a cup to check, replace the filter, and clear any water from the tank.
+- Fuel Filter – If your boat has been sitting for three months or more, ethanol fuel may have pulled in water.
+Pour some fuel into a cup to check, replace the filter and clear any water from the tank.

-- Batteries – Top off with distilled water (not tap), clean and tighten terminals, and warm up the engine to confirm a good charge before leaving the dock.
+- Batteries – Top off batteries with distilled water, clean and tighten terminals, and warm up the engine to make sure you have a good charge before leaving the dock.

-- Trailer TLC – Check tire pressure to avoid blowouts, grease hubs or buddy bearings once a year, and (don’t forget!) put the drain plug back in before launching.
+- Trailer TLC – Check tire pressure, grease hubs or buddy bearings once a year, and make sure the drain plug is back in place before launching.
+Future you will be grateful.

-- Pump-Out & Cleaners – Always use pump-out facilities and eco-friendly bilge cleaners—never discharge bilge water near the reef.
+- Pump-Out & Cleaners – Use pump-out facilities and eco-friendly bilge cleaners to help keep reef waters clean.

-- If You Run Aground – Shut off and tilt up the engine, don’t try to motor off.
+- If You Run Aground – Shut off and tilt up the engine to protect your boat and the seafloor.
 Wait for high tide or call for help if needed.

-- Weather Check – Look at conditions before heading out.
-Strong winds and rough seas can make reef visits unsafe.
+- Weather Check – Check conditions before heading out.
+Strong winds

 Courtesy of Sea Tow Services International and Reef Relief